AhmetAktoprak/azure-devops/README.md

 # azure-devops
-This is repo for azure devops.
+This is repo for azure

+##This was edited in CLoud Shell

+ azuredevops test